Conn Smythe Trophy

 The Conn Smythe Trophy (Trophée Conn-Smythe) is awarded annually to the most valuable player (MVP) of his team during the National Hockey League's (NHL) Stanley Cup playoffs.
 It is named after Conn Smythe, the longtime owner, general manager, and head coach of the Toronto Maple Leafs.
 The Conn Smythe Trophy has been awarded 54 times to 47 players since the 1964–65 NHL season.
-Each year, at the conclusion of the final game of the Stanley Cup Finals, members of the Professional Hockey Writers' Association vote to elect the player deserving of the trophy.
+Each year, at the conclusion of the final game of the Stanley Cup Final, members of the Professional Hockey Writers' Association vote to elect the player deserving of the trophy.
 The trophy is handed out by the NHL Commissioner before the presentation of the Stanley Cup and only the winner is announced, in contrast to most of the other NHL awards which name three finalists and are presented at a ceremony.
 Vote tallies for the Conn Smythe Trophy were released starting in 2017.

-Unlike the playoff MVP awards presented in the other major professional sports leagues of the United States and Canada (the Super Bowl MVP, the NBA Finals MVP, the MLS Cup MVP and the World Series MVP), the Conn Smythe is based on a player's performance during the entire NHL postseason instead of just the championship game or series.
+Unlike the playoff MVP awards presented in the other major professional sports leagues of the United States and Canada (the Super Bowl MVP, the NBA Finals MVP, the MLS Cup MVP and the World Series MVP), but similar to the Babe Ruth Award, the Conn Smythe is based on a player's performance during the entire NHL postseason instead of just the championship game or series.

-The most recent winner is Cale Makar.
+The most recent winner of the trophy is Sam Bennett, who won it with the Florida Panthers in the 2025 Stanley Cup Final.